gary8564/project-historical-document-analysis/README.md

 3. Backbones:
 (1) Transformers-based backbones:
-In order to fit in the constraints of training capacity, most of the encoder layers are frozen.
-However, freezing large portion of layers also led to unpromising results.
-It may be difficult to learn and fit into this complex and domain-specific large dataset if freezing most parts of the model architecture.
+····In order to fit in the constraints of training capacity, most of the encoder layers are frozen.
+However, freezing large ····portion of layers also led to unpromising results.
+It may be difficult to learn and fit into this complex and domain-····specific large dataset if freezing most parts of the model architecture.

-Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.
+····Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT ····transformers have more learning capacity to detect smaller objects.

 (2) ResNeXT and EfficientNet:
-In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
-The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
-In particular, ResNeXT-backbone model exceptionally outperforms others.
+····In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
+The ····above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
+In particular, ResNeXT-····backbone model exceptionally outperforms others.

 ## Outlook and Future Work